cjb5790/aspnetcore-workshop/exercise-9/vinyl-crate-artist-service.md

 b) Use separate libraries for .NET 4.5 and .NET Core
 c) Remove our dependency on .NET Core

 If we were to use option b, we would essentially be forced to put IF/DEF's throughout our code to use the correct libraries based on the target framework.
-While this option does improve compatability, the ASP.NET team has admitted this is not a great solution.
+While this option does improve compatibility, the ASP.NET team has admitted this is not a great solution.

 For the purposes of our exercises, we are not using anything .NET Core specific, so let's remove our dependency on it.